Coronavirus History and Timeline

 *statistics provided by these governments are suspect and likely worse than reported

-** physicians in Wuhan, China, admit that they haven’t been testing for coronavirus for at least a week which is the only reason no new cases are being reported there – ALL of China’s numbers are now suspect
+** physicians in Wuhan, China, admit that they haven’t been testing for coronavirus for weeks which is the only reason no new cases are being reported there – ALL of China’s numbers are now suspect

 U.S. Economic Impact of Coronavirus

 The intensity of constant coverage of COVID-19 has caused people, companies, markets and organizations to panic and likely overreact.
-Seasonal influenza has been responsible for the infection and deaths of far more Americans than novel coronavirus, but the economic damage due to media bias is significant and ongoing.
+The economic damage due to media bias is significant and ongoing.

 The U.S. Stock Market officially entered bear market territory on March 11, 2020, having lost 20% of its value from market highs.

 On March 12, the U.S. Federal Reserve announced $1.5 trillion in emergency short-term loans to financial institutions.